Transphobia in the United States: Anti-trans attitudes

 Some people who oppose transgender rights argue that "irresponsible parents" and young people are rushing to make decisions about their trans identities, and that these decisions are largely based on social contagion.
 Conservative activists question the need to talk to children about their gender or sexual identities.
 A 2018 paper published by Lisa Littman in PLOS One described a hypothesis of rapid onset gender dysphoria (ROGD).
 Despite the fact that follow ups on Littman's study did not show support for her ideas, the paper she published has been used to justify anti-transgender legislation and policies in Florida and other US states.
 Social contagion ideas suggest that being transgender is a transmissible "disease" between vulnerable individuals.
 It also implies that being transgender is a medical issue to eradicate from the population, rather than a difference in gender identity.
 Activists who oppose gender-affirming care claim that physicians and parents are putting children through "irreversible medical treatments" without proper safeguards.
 Some states have pushed for laws banning gender-affirming care by claiming that medical treatment for transgender youth is "child abuse."
 Social media accounts, such as Libs of TikTok, have helped spread a moral panic about gender-affirming care.
 Many groups and individuals, despite a lack of evidence for their beliefs, have contributed to a culture war around transgender people.
 Arguments against gender-affirming care ignore that it has an extensive history of medical use.

 Colonialism has also affected transgender identities.
 Hispanic LGBTQ+ organization, QLatinx, describes how "racism, sexism, heterosexism, xenophobia, and transphobia share a common root source of oppression that ultimately works to sustain white supremacy and heteropatriarchy."
 The structures of racism, homophobia and transphobia all share the feature of inciting violence against people perceived as part of those categories.
 Anti-trans beliefs also have a negative effect on some Native American cultures that have two-spirit or indigenous transgender individuals.
-María Cristina Moroles, in her journey as a two-spirit person found that many indigenous communities rejected her identity.

 Some transphobic ideas are also internalized by transgender people.
 This is called Internalized transphobia and can be expressed by the individual feeling shame, isolation, "and a harmful internalization of cisnormative gender expectations."